 The Town Council often liaises with other local authorities helping represent the needs of the town and acting as the ‘voice of Seaford’.

 This includes considering planning applications every three weeks for planning permissions being sought from Lewes District Council within the town.
-The voluntary Town Councillors on the Council’s Planning Committee look at each application in great detail, visiting the site and assessing the material planning conditions alongside any views voiced by local residents.
+The voluntary Town Councillors on the Town Council’s Planning Committee look at each application in great detail, visiting the site and assessing the material planning conditions alongside any views voiced by local residents.
 This has included some high profile cases within the town, such as the development plans for the former Newlands School site, the proposals for the Chyngton Way field, the proposed change of use of the Avondale Hotel and the Fisher’s Wharf proposals in Newhaven.

-The Town Council also works with the District Council to review its activities which effect the town, such as its Tourism & Regeneration Strategy and the Local Plan (which includes housing allocation plans).
+The Town Council also works with the District Council (Lewes) to review its activities which effect the town, such as its Tourism & Regeneration Strategy and the Local Plan (which includes housing allocation plans).

-Regular communication has been held with East Sussex County Council regarding its activities that effect the town including, in 2018, the reduction in frequency of grass verge cutting and the parking review along the seafront and designation of motorhome parking areas.
+Regular communication has been held with East Sussex County Council regarding its activities that effect the town including, the reduction in frequency of grass verge cutting and the parking review along the seafront and designation of motorhome parking areas.

 Town Council Officers regularly meet with Officers of other local authorities and work hard to maintain good, open communication channels.